tylerflint/nativescript-notifications/packages/notifications/README.md

 [npm-url]: https://npmjs.org/package/@badideas/nativescript-notifications
 [downloads-image]: http://img.shields.io/npm/dm/@badideas/nativescript-notifications.svg

-The Local Notifications plugin allows your app to show notifications when the app is not running.
+This is a fork of the [Nativescript Local Notifications Plugin](https://github.com/NativeScript/plugins/tree/master/packages/local-notifications).
+The eventual goal of this project will be to create a comprehensive plugin for managing local and push notifications, without the need for two distinct packages and hacking the shared delegate for ios.

-Just like remote push notifications, but a few orders of magnitude easier to set up.
+In it's current state this plugin allows your app to show notifications from within the app.

 ## Installation